 Yervoy is an immunotherapy drug that increases the activity of your body’s T cells.

 T cells are white blood cells that travel throughout the body searching for infections and cellular abnormalities such as cancer.
-Yervoy is thought to increase the number of active T cells in your body.
-This effect increases your immune system’s natural defenses to help kill cancer cells.
+Yervoy is thought to increase how effectively T cells recognize and attack cancer cells.
+This increases your immune system’s natural defenses to help kill cancer cells.

-Yervoy has worked better than any other drug in the treatment of late-stage melanoma.
+Yervoy is a highly active drug for the treatment of melanoma.
 More than 2,000 late-stage melanoma patients have received the drug since 2010.
-Approximately 20 percent have greatly benefitted from it, and most are alive today because of Yervoy.
+Approximately 20 percent have greatly benefitted from it.

 The five-year survival rate for late-stage melanoma patients treated with Yervoy is 18.2 percent.
 Among melanoma patients who are diagnosed early enough to qualify for surgery and receive Yervoy, the five-year survival rate is 65.4 percent.